alemartinello/dstapi/docs/source/index.rst

         **parameters**
                   params : dict
-                     Dictionary with the parametors to pass to the dstapi. language : string
+                     Dictionary with the parameters to pass to the dstapi. language : string
                      "da" for danish version, "en" for english version. as_DataFrame : bool